Pre-Arrival Orientation Guide

 2 business days after students have validated SEVIS, they should travel to their nearest Social Security office with the below items:

 A print-out showing the I-94 number.
-You must get this document yourself, after you arrive in the U.S. To do so, visit this website: http://www.cbp.gov/travel/international-visitors/i-94-instructions Click on "Get I-94 Number Now," then click "Yes" at the bottom, then fill out the information.
+Participants should print this document after they arrive in the U.S. To do so, visit this website: http://www.cbp.gov/travel/international-visitors/i-94-instructions Click on "Get I-94 Number Now," then click "Yes" at the bottom, then fill out the information.
 A page will come up, click "Print" and print this form.

-We recommend that students list their employer address on the Form SS-5, as their address is probably not yet stable.
+We recommend that students list their employer address on the Form SS-5 as it may be more reliable than their housing address in the beginning.

 Check out our Social Security page for a list of questions we get frequently.